-A dog may be a domestic animal, however, in most senses the law treats the sale of a dog in the same way as it treats the sale of goods.
+A dog is a domestic animal, but the law generally treats the sale of a dog in the same way as it treats the sale of any other goods.

-Where a dog is wrongly described as being good with children the purchaser may have a claim against the seller for breach of contract and/or misrepresentation.
-However this will depend upon a number of things.
+Where a dog is wrongly described as being good with children, you may have a claim against the seller for breach of contract and/or misrepresentation.
+However, this will depend upon a number of things.

 What was agreed?

-In an agreement for the sale of a dog it will be an express term that the seller will sell to the buyer the dog and that the buyer will pay the seller an agreed amount for the dog.
-In many instances nothing more may have been said by the parties at the time when the agreement was made.
-However, the agreement will contain certain other terms implied by the law.
-Certain terms may, for example, be implied by the Sale of Goods Act 1979, as amended by the Sale and Supply of Goods Act 1994.
+In an agreement for the sale of a dog, it will be an express term that the seller will sell the dog to the buyer and that the buyer will pay the seller an agreed amount for the dog.
+In many instances nothing more may have been said by the parties at the time the agreement was made.

-As a general rule the principle “caveat emptor” (“let the buyer beware”) applies to the sale of animals and, therefore, the buyer will ordinarily be responsible for checking the suitability of a dog before purchasing it.
+As a general rule, the principle ‘caveat emptor’ (‘let the buyer beware’) applies to the sale of animals if you’re buying off a private seller and, therefore, you will ordinarily be responsible for checking the suitability of a dog before purchasing it.

 However, where a seller sells animals in the course of a business, the agreement will contain certain other terms implied by the law.
 Under the Consumer Rights Act 2015, it is implied into the contract of sale that the dog must be of satisfactory quality, fit for purpose and as described.